usnistgov/FederalProfile-8259A/_8259-Catalog/protection.md

   - Ability for the IOT device to cryptographically store passwords at rest, as well as other authentication data.
   - Ability for the IOT device to support data encryption and signing to prevent data from being altered in device storage at rest.

-- Ability for the IOT device to configure the cryptographic algorithm to protect data in transit.
-  - Ability for the IOT device to support trusted data exchange with a specified minimum strength cryptography algorithm.
-  - Ability for the IOT device to support data encryption and signing to prevent data from being altered in transit.